krismac/ToViewList/README.md

 - Mark entries from list as 'viewed'
 - Tag items by freetext

+### Controls
-- Sort entries by oldest first, newest first, A-Z (alphabetical) or Z-A (reverse alpha.)
+- Sort entries by date added, alphabetical or reverse alpha.
 - Search entries by title, description or tags
-- Filter entries by type
+- Filter entries by entry type
 - Filter entries by status (starred or viewed)
 - Filter entries by tag

-## Social
+### Social
 - Add existing items from an API (movies/tv/books)
 - Bookmark/Star key shows
 - Share viewed entries with friends